We understand that this pandemic may be anxiety-provoking. Please be assured this is normal.

 5. Manage Anxiety and Support Others

-It is understandable that you may feel overwhelmed reading or hearing about the outbreak.
-Remind yourself, isolating ourselves is playing a part in reducing the spread of COVID-19 in Ireland.
-We are making a positive impact through this act (see matches picture below!).
+It is understandable that you may feel overwhelmed reading or hearing about COVID-19.
+Remind yourself that the we are all trying to play our part in reducing the spread of COVID-19 in Ireland.
+We are making a positive impact through this act.
 It is natural that having more time to focus on your thoughts may lead to a spike in anxiety levels.
 Remember, you don’t have to appear to be “strong” or that you can cope with things by yourself.
 Talk to others about how you feel.
 This can help both you and the person you’re talking to.